 The programme aims to extend the skills of alumni to resolve development-related issues.
 It also helps alumni engage with other alumni in academic networks both in their own country and internationally.
 At the same time, alumni often play an active role as disseminators for knowledge transfer.
-Ideally, they maintain long-term ties to Germany and cooperate with higher education institutions and companies in Germany.
+Ideally, they maintain long-term ties to Germany and cooperate with higher education / research institutions and companies in Germany.

 Funded projects / measures and partners involved

 As part of the programme, specialist seminars for alumni are sponsored on various topics.
 The thematic focus is based on the sustainable development goals (SDGs) of the United Nations, in particular:

 - Water / water management / waste water / waste / recycling

 - Nutrition / food security / food technology / rural development

 - Education / lifelong learning / information and communication technology